 Q. What happens to my Traditional IRA after I die?

-A. You may designate one or more beneficiaries to receive your IRA assets after your death.
+A. Any beneficiaries you designate will receive your IRA assets after your death.
 Any tax-deferred money in your Traditional IRA at the time of your death will be taxed as it is distributed to your beneficiaries.